-In this exclusive webinar, sponsored by Phoenix Research Labs, Dr. Christine van Hover will introduce us to the Micron X large animal retinal imaging systems, designed specifically for the challenges of large animal eye and eye-brain research.
-Dr. van Hover will discuss how to take high quality images of the whole large animal retina, what species can be imaged with the Micron X camera and show examples of fluorescein angiography in non-human primates.
+In this exclusive webinar, sponsored by Phoenix Research Labs, Dr. Christine van Hover introduces the Micron X large animal retinal imaging systems, designed specifically for the challenges of large animal eye and eye-brain research.
+Dr. van Hover discusses how to take high quality images of the whole large animal retina, what species can be imaged with the Micron X camera and shows examples of fluorescein angiography in non-human primates.

-Dr. David Culp, Director of Research at Powered Research, will present data from a recent study designed to evaluate and characterize a porcine model of laser induced choroidal neovascularization (CNV).
+Dr. David Culp, Director of Research at Powered Research, presents data from a recent study designed to evaluate and characterize a porcine model of laser-induced choroidal neovascularization (CNV).
 CNV complexes were created in weanling pigs, followed by intravitreal injections of aflibercept or balanced salt saline.
-Dr. Culp will provide specific examples of his data where fundus photography, fluorescein angiography (FA), and retinal optical coherence tomography (OCT) were performed.
-He will also show how the Micron X large animal imaging system produced high resolution fluorescent images to quantify neovascularization.
-Attendees of this webinar will gain an understanding of how to setup and employ a large animal imaging system in their own laboratory.
+Dr. Culp provides specific examples of his data where fundus photography, fluorescein angiography (FA), and retinal optical coherence tomography (OCT) were performed.
+He also shows how the Micron X large animal imaging system produced high resolution fluorescent images to quantify neovascularization.
+Viewers of this webinar will gain an understanding of how to setup and employ a large animal imaging system in their own laboratory.

 - How to take high quality images of the whole large animal retina